-This evidence comes from stone tools from Tabon Cave in Palawan, Philippines, dating back to 39,000 years ago.
+This evidence comes from stone tools from Tabon Cave in Palawan, Philippines, which date back to 39,000 years ago.
 These tools show minor damage that accumulates during use.
 Today, indigenous communities in the area use tools to strip plants like bamboo and palm, turning the tough stalks into soft fibers for binding or weaving.
 Researchers experimentally tracked these plant-processing techniques and found that this activity leaves characteristic patterns of microscopic damage on stone tools.
 The same pattern was found on three stone tools unearthed from Taben Cave.

 This is one of the oldest evidences of fiber technology in Southeast Asia, highlighting the technological level of prehistoric peoples 39,000 years ago.
 The study also demonstrates a way to reveal hidden signs of prehistoric plant technology.
 Further research will reveal how old these techniques are, how common they were in the past, and whether modern practices in the region are the result of unbroken traditions.